core-wg/oscore/draft-ietf-core-object-security.md

 ## Nonce {#nonce}

-The nonce is constructed as described in Section 3.1 of {{RFC8152}}, i.e. by padding the partial IV (in network byte order) with zeroes and XORing it with the Common IV, with the following addition: The most significant bit in the first byte of the Common IV SHALL be flipped for responses, in case there is a single response (i.e. not in the case of Observe).
-In this way, the partial IV can be reused for the corresponding responses, which reduces the size of the response.
+The nonce is constructed by padding the partial IV (in network byte order) with zeroes to exactly 6 bytes, padding the Sender ID of the endpoint that generated the Partial IV (in network byte order) with zeroes to exactly nonce length – 6 bytes, concatenating the padded partial IV, with the padded ID, and then XORing with the Common IV.
 For detailed processing instructions, see {{processing}}.

 ~~~~~~~~~~~
 +-----------------------+--+--+--+--+--+--+